hgrecco/pint/paper/paper.md

 ### Advanced string formatting

-A quantity can be formatted into string using PEP 3101 https://www.python.org/dev/peps/pep-3101/ syntax.
+A quantity can be formatted into string using PEP 3101 syntax.
 Extended conversion flags are given to provide symbolic, LaTeX and pretty formatting.
-Unit name translation is available if Babel  http://babel.pocoo.org/ is installed.
+Unit name translation is available if Babel [@babel] is installed.

 ### Dimensionality checking